nforgeio-actions/environment/README.md

 master-password when this is passed.
 The MASTER_PASSWORD environment variable is used by the underlying Powershell deployment scripts to access the current user's 1Password secrets on headless jobrunner machines.
-We'll also load the following 1Password secrets into environment variables when a master-password is passed for convenience:
+We'll also load the following 1Password secrets into process environment variables when a master-password is passed for convenience:
 ```
 MASTER_PASSWORD